LewandowskiAlanJason/LambdaExpressions-c-/Task2Research.md

 # Lamda expresions C#
-Lambda expressions are used like anonymous functions it means that doesn`t contain any name.The **=>** is the lambda operator used in all containers
+Lambda expressions are used like anonymous functions.
+It means that it doesn`t have a name.The **=>** is the lambda operator.
-<br>For example;
-in this case we represent the lambda expression with **Func**, can receive input parameters and will return a value
+<br>For example, in this case we represent the lambda expression with **Func**.
+It can accept input parameters and will return a value:
 >Func<parameter1,output>
 ___
 ```c#